The Layout

 I have spent many days over the past couple of years photographing and viewing trains at the Rochelle Railroad Park in Rochelle, Illinois in the United States.

-At present my layout consists of two 4ft by 2ft modules which contain the intermodal yard itself, along with two end boards (the one 45″ by 36″ & the other 41″ by 36″) which contain loop tracks, thereby enabling me to have a continuous layout.
+At present my layout consists of five 4ft by 2ft modules which contain a small intermodal yard and a small industrial area, and three 3ft x 2ft modules which contain an industrial area and a tunnel, along with two end boards (the one 45″ by 36″ & the other 41″ by 36″) which contain loop tracks, thereby enabling me to have a continuous layout.
+I have also added a new 11ft x 1ft classification yard, and a smaller yard & a loco servicing facility on a 6ft x 2ft board.
+So, in total, the layout is about 46ft long (if laid out in a straight line), in a U-shaped folded-dogbone configuration.

-The layout is built around the Bendtrack modular system, which is an improvement on the NTrak modular system in that it only has a double main line as opposed to triple, and is double-sided, which makes it a lot more flexible with setup choices.
-More details on the Bendtrack concept can be found on the Bendtrack website.
+The layout was originally built around the Bend Track modular system, which is an improvement on the NTrak modular system in that it only has a double main line as opposed to triple, and is double-sided, which makes it a lot more flexible with setup choices.
+More details on the Bend Track concept can be found on the Bend Track website.
+However, as I no longer take my layout out to exhibitions, I’ll be making it more permanent, which means viewing from one side only and tracks across the board joins, for better reliability.

-I run the excellent JMRI PanelPro software on my PC which enables me to have a layout schematic on a panel on-screen showing the location of all the trains and the status of the turnouts & signals.
-I am planning on adding transponding hardware so that I can see the actual train number on the schematic as well.
+I run Railroad & Co. software enables me to have a layout schematic on a panel on-screen showing the location of all the trains and the status of the turnouts & signals.
+In the future it will be used to enable automatic operation of passenger trains on the mainline thereby enabling me to concentrate on local switching without worrying what is happening on the mainline.